 Tire Pressure

-To fix a tire pressure issue, consider the following:
+To fix a tire pressure problem, you should consider the following:

-- Invest in a Tire Pressure Gauge.
-A tire pressure gauge can help you ensure that the tires are properly inflated.
+- Buy a Tire Pressure Gauge.
+A tire pressure gauge will be able to ensure tire and wheel pressures are not under-/over-inflated.